 Although marijuana is also a controlled substance, they are regulated separately since the legalization of recreational marijuana in Colorado.

-The penalties for distribution of a controlled substance in Colorado vary depending upon the drug and the quantity.
+The penalties for the distribution of a controlled substance in Colorado vary depending upon the drug and the quantity.
 On the low end, the least serious trafficking offenses are class 1 drug misdemeanors punishable by not more than 18 months in jail, whereas class 1 drug felonies are prison mandatory offenses with a sentencing range of 8 to 32 years in the department of corrections.

 If you would like to schedule an initial consultation, contact a Colorado criminal defense attorney, we represent clients in Boulder, Colorado, and the surrounding area.
 The Savela Law Firm, P.C.
 Give us a call at (720) 821-1001 or complete our inquiry form.